 The Bottom Line

-Finding the right community college is just as important a matter as finding the right four-year college or university.
-When it comes to your education, you deserve a school that is good fit, where you will learn and grow.
+When it comes to your education, you deserve a school which is a good fit where you will learn and grow.